leondutoit/git-for-research/README.md

 No matter which option you choose, please make sure that by the time the course starts you can open a terminal application on your machine and successfully run `git --help`.

+If you need a refresher or an introduction to using the command line then I suggest reading through [learn enough command line to be dangerous](https://www.learnenough.com/command-line-tutorial).

 #### Option 1: use a virtual machine

 * [download VirtualBox](https://www.virtualbox.org/wiki/Downloads)